imgix/gatsby/README.md

 This features allows imgix urls to be used with gatsby-image or gatsby-plugin-image. imgix urls are transformed into a format that is compatible with gatsby-image.
 This can generate either fluid, fixed images, or for gatsby-plugin-image, full-width, constrained, or fixed images.
 With this feature you can either display images that already exist on imgix, or proxy other images through imgix.
 It is important to note that this feature can **only display images that are already on imgix or an imgix-compatible URL**.
 To display images that are not using imgix, you will have to use one of the GraphQL APIs above.

+⚠️ This means that Web Proxy Sources are **not supported** with this API.
+To use Web Proxy Sources, either of the other two APIs must be used.

 Unfortunately, due to limitations of Gatsby, this feature does not support blurred placeholders.
 To use placeholders please use one of the other use cases/parts of this library

 #### ✨ New ✨ Gatsby-plugin-image Component and Hook